-St Clare's is committed to promoting the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.
-In such cases, staff should report concerns to the DSL (using the form in annex 5 below) and appropriate support will be put in place; the support could involve the student being referred to the college counsellor, GP, (P)CAMHS, or could involve inter-agency assessments using local processes, including use of the "Early Help Assessment (EHA)" and "Team around the Family (TAF)" approaches through liaison with the Multi Agency Safeguarding Hub (MASH) and the Locality Community Support Service (LCSS).
+St. Clare's is committed to promoting the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.
+In such cases, staff should report concerns to the DSL (you can use the form in annex 5 below) and appropriate support will be put in place; the support could involve the student being referred to the college counsellor, GP, (P)CAMHS, or could involve interagency assessments using local processes, including use of the "Early Help Assessment (EHA)" and "Team around the Family (TAF)" approaches through liaison with the Multi Agency Safeguarding Hub (MASH) and the Locality Community Support Service (LCSS)/Children's Social Care.
+College will endeavour to involve parents at all stages of a referral, but referrals to statutory agencies may not require parental consent.